|

 71 percent completeness after 10 years.
 Even after 20 years,

+completeness would rise only to 81 percent (Figure 3).
 Scanning a given region of the sky twice a month is likewise

 not very effective.
 For the standard 6,000 square degree survey